First shots fired in the Revolution. “The shot heard ’round

 Stono River, SC

 Maj.
 Gen. Lincoln engaged a British rear guard.
-Battle indecisive
+The Battle was indecisive but many casualties.

 16 July 1779